CFGEIER/YDI_imaging/docs/AFNI_analysis/afni_analysis.rst

   /work/cglab/projects/BRANCH/all_data/fmri/raw/

 8. Create a new directory for the participant.
 Use the naming convention "s[participant_number]".
 In this example, the participant is 007, so the directory name should be s007/.
+Double-click on the directory you just created.

+9. On the right hand side of GlobusConnect, select all of the *.nii and *.json files that were created for this participant by clicking on the box next to each file name.
+Then, click blue 'Start' button to transfer the files to the s[participant_number] (e.g., s007) directory.